Call for Concept Notes for the Community Media Fund in Kenya, Nigeria and South Africa

 The Bloomberg Media Initiative Africa (BMIA) and the Ford Foundation have partnered to establish a Community Media Fund (CMF) to enhance citizens’ access to relevant information that enables the public to support policies and practices that drive inclusive economic and human development locally, regionally and nationally.
 The CMF’s will make disbursements to grantees in Kenya, Nigeria and South Africa.

 What are we looking for?

-The CMF seeks to award grants to grants grants to key civil society organizations, community media and non-governmental organisations in Kenya, Nigeria and South Africa to strengthen citizen journalism, enhance the financial literacy of citizens, improve their access to relevant data and build the capacity of community media to improve governance and accountability through analysis and reporting.
+The CMF seeks to award grants to key civil society organizations, community media and non-governmental organisations in Kenya, Nigeria and South Africa to strengthen citizen journalism, enhance the financial literacy of citizens, improve their access to relevant data and build the capacity of community media to improve governance and accountability through analysis and reporting.

 Concept notes from eligible organizations who are implementing interventions in the following thematic areas are currently being accepted:

 - Producing and disseminating media content on their host communities; and or

 - Focusing on transparency and accountability, financial Journalism, financial literacy, greater access to data, social justice, or investigative reporting.